TanujairamV/nucleus-shell/README.md

 ## Acknowledgments

-- QuickShell and its contributors
+- QuickShell and its contributors/developers
-- Projects and patterns that inspired the modular layout and bootstrap approach
+- Hyprland and its developers/contributors

 ---